-Known amounts of eACTH proteolytic cleavage products were added to depleted plasma, and potential cross-reactants were added to depleted plasma and tested in triplicate using the TRUFORMA® canine eACTH assay.
+Known amounts of eACTH proteolytic cleavage products and potential cross-reactants were added to depleted plasma and tested in triplicate using the TRUFORMA eACTH assay.

-Cross-reactivity was measured in the TRUFORMA canine eACTH assay, and the results are reported in Table 2.
+Cross-reactivity was measured in the TRUFORMA eACTH assay, and the results are reported in Table 2.